All Episodes

 They clearly didn't do that.

-He would, of course, he would have said, here it is.
+Of course he would have said, here it is.

 And of course I'll take your million dollars.

-This is the FBI source, Christopher Steele saying that.
+This is the FBI source, Christopher Steele, saying that.

-And for a guy who used to run these types of cases, um, I now can see an even larger problem at the FBI and DOJ in terms of restoring credibility to not just the whole set of the FBI and DOJ caseload, but the specific FISA court application process, which we've discussed at length previously.
+And for a guy who used to run these types of cases, I now can see an even larger problem at the FBI and DOJ in terms of restoring credibility to not just the whole set of the FBI and DOJ caseload, but the specific FISA court application process, which we've discussed at length previously.

-But yeah, Christopher Steele, the one man who has no problem lying, who has no prime problem accepting political donations, who has no problem getting paid by the FBI.
+But yeah, Christopher Steele, the one man who has no problem lying, who has no problem accepting political donations, who has no problem getting paid by the FBI.

 And let's be clear, he was paid by the FBI as a source.